top of page

 I met Alan accidentally one Sunday morning

-he offered me a job - and I accepted!
-Based on a simple handshake, we moved 300 kilometres away to a new city, it transformed my life.
+He offered me a job - and I accepted!
+Based on a simple handshake, I moved 300 kilometres to a new city, which was to transform my life.

 Alan led by example and supported others.

 This charismatic leader often got his hands dirty, driving trucks, sweeping floors, and making coffee.
-He prioritised helping before taking on his CEO role, dedicating himself to the success of his employees while teaching other leaders to take responsibility for their teams.
+A CEO who dedicated himself to the success of his employees while showing future leaders how to take responsibility for their teams.

-Alan instilled self-belief in me and gave me my first management opportunity.
-He mentored many, and I was lucky to be one of them.
+Alan instilled a self-belief in me and promoted me to my first management opportunity.
+He mentored many; I was lucky to be one of them.

 "Wisdom only comes with age, but age is no guarantee that you'll become wise.